 David J. Silva, Provost and Academic Vice President

-With over 15 years of administrative experience, Provost Silva joins Salem State in March 2015.
+With over 15 years of administrative experience, Provost David Silva, PhD joined Salem State in March 2015.
 He has served in numerous capacities at the University of Texas at Arlington, including his role as founding department chair of the newly established department of linguistics.
 In 2007, he was appointed vice provost for academic affairs where he was responsible for a broad portfolio of academic initiatives, and then went on to become the university’s vice provost for faculty affairs.
-As a scholar of linguistics, Dr. Silva has an extensive research portfolio that focuses on phonetic variation and language change in Korean.
+As a scholar of linguistics, Silva has an extensive research portfolio that focuses on phonetic variation and language change in Korean.
 He has also published and presented on issues germane to university-level teaching and assessment.
 His scholarly work has been funded by the Fulbright Program, the Korea Foundation, and the Academy of Korean Studies, among many others.
-Dr. Silva holds a bachelor of arts degree from Harvard University, a master of arts in linguistics degree and a doctor of philosophy degree in linguistics, both from Cornell University.
+Silva holds a bachelor of arts degree from Harvard University, a master of arts in linguistics degree and a doctor of philosophy degree in linguistics, both from Cornell University.
 His teaching career began at the University of Texas at Arlington, where he became a full professor of linguistics.